 Primary particle are mostly pions, while secondary particles are mostly photons and electrons.
-As a reminder, Cerenkov light associated to a γ is that emitted by secondary charged tracks coming from γ interactions (ex: $\gamma \to e^+e^-$).
-The energy distribution of primary and secondary pions are shown in Figure 18.
+Neutral particles don't emit directly Cerenkov light.
+However, neutral particles crossing the LUCID volume might interact with the LUCID material and produce charge particles (ex: $\gamma \to e^+e^-$) which undergo Cerenkov effect.
+This means that, as far as particles at the LUCID volume are concerned, neutral particles still play a role in LUCID.
+The energy distribution of primary and secondary pions, photons and electrons are shown in Figure 24-Figure 29.